 “Congratulations to @Mark_Hanlon who is the lucky winner!
 We appreciate your loyalty.”

 Wow, wait, did I say wow?
-Truthfully, the nervous, kid on Christmas morning, excitement has past, however, the idea of winning still seems a little surreal, even a few hours later.
-However , what was equally as incredible was the snowball, of tweets, forwards, mentions, and favourites that have flooded in since Mr. Byrnes tweeted this afternoon.
+Truthfully, the nervous, kid on Christmas morning, excitement has passed, however, the idea of winning still seems a little surreal, even a few hours later.
+However, what was equally as incredible was the snowball, of tweets, forwards, mentions, and favourites that have flooded in since Mr. Byrnes tweeted this afternoon.
 I admit, nothing as viral as #IceBucketChallenges, yet I am very appreciative to the countless words of kudos and congratulations for my incredible win, so with that, I will finally hit send on this crazy post.
-However before I go, I once again wanted to thank for this incredible prize that awaits me, and to which I tweeted:
+However, before I go, I once again wanted to thank for this incredible prize that awaits me, and to which I tweeted:

 @JohnByrneCSO #WOW – I admit I am near speechless, super stoked, and completely excited.
 Thank you to @AMD30Live!”